Efrat19/tests-buster/README.md

 #### clear broken tests from your test files at no time

-the tests-buster will crawl in your test files, wisely analyze your tests and cut out every broken one. now your code is ready to take down the pipeline.
+the tests-buster will crawl in your test files, wisely analyze your tests and cut out every broken one. now your code is ready to take down the pipeline. :crossed_flags:

-## local installation:
+## Local installation:

 `npm i tests-buster`

-## global installation:
+## Global installation:

 `npm i -g tests-buster`

+## Run:

+in your root project directory, run:

+ `tests-buster`

+ and i will take care of everything else.

-## cli options
+## Cli Options
 ```
   Usage:  tests-buster [OPTIONS]